edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-rest/Configuration.md

 # Device REST - Configuration

-This service does not have addition configuration to that provided by the Device SDK.
+This service does not have additional configuration to that provided by the Device SDK.
 See [Device Service Configuration](../../Configuration.md) section for details on the common device service configuration.